Kingerthanu/CPP_CellularAutomata_pt2_AxialRiver/README.md

 **The Breakdown:**

-  This C++ Program Works With GLSL And OpenGL In Order To Make A Drawable Hexagonally-Formatted Window.
+  This C++ Program Works With GLSL And OpenGL In Order To Make A Drawable Hexagonally-Formatted Window To Simulate Conways Game Of Life.

   This Program Starts By Dividing Our Screen Int